code-philia/CoEdPilot-extension/README.md

 We recommend to try this extension with backend deployed locally.
 This will require **CUDA** and **~4GB** video memory.
 But deploying backend remotely is also easy, since key is to match extension configuration of VS Code and the server listening configuration.

-By default `server.py` uses `server.ini` as configuration and listens to `0.0.0.0:5001`.
+By default `server.py` fetches configuration from `server.ini` then listens to `0.0.0.0:5001`.
 The extension client sends requests to `editPilot.queryUrl`, by default `http://localhost:5001`.

 For basic remote backend deployment: